smncrm/SoundMotion-Modulator/README.md

 Krefeld, Germany.
 It is highly specific to this exhibition, so it includes some code that might not be very beautiful, but served the purpose.

+You can view a short demonstration in [this video](https://youtu.be/IZAMerXr5zM "YouTube").

 ## What is happening:
 Basically it detects the movement in front of the camera and calculates a